Harry Wollaston

 Sir Harry Newton Phillips Wollaston (17 January 184611 February 1921) was a senior Australian public servant.
 He was the first Comptroller-General of the Department of Trade and Customs, from 1901 to his retirement in 1911.

 Life and career

-Wollaston was born on 17 January 1846 in Mokine, Western Australia.
+Wollaston was born on 17 January 1846 in the locality of Mokine, near Clackline, Western Australia.
 He was educated at St John's College, Auckland, Nelson College and the University of Melbourne.

 In 1863 he joined the Victorian Department of Trade and Customs as a tide surveyor and landing waiter.

 In 1891, Wollaston was appointed Secretary of the Victorian Trade and Customs Department.
 He was Chairman of the Committee which reported on the Federal Constitution Bill before it was adopted by the colonies and Australia was federated.

 Between 1901 and 1911, Wollaston was Comptroller-General of Customs.
 The Department was one of the first seven Australian Government departments to be established in the Federation year, 1901.

 Wollaston died in Melbourne on 11 February 1921.